Best AI Robo-Advisor Alternatives for Experienced Investors in 2026

 An AI-driven advice tool that links your accounts (including held-away balances) and produces portfolio-level assessments, risk scores, and specific recommendations on what to change.
 It is more directive than a research assistant, leaning toward telling you what to do across your whole financial picture.

-- Best for: Investors who want an opinionated, whole-portfolio second look and specific AI recommendations to weigh.
+- Best for: Investors who want an opinionated, whole-portfolio second look and concrete AI recommendations to weigh against their own thesis.

 - Control vs automation: Medium control.
 It recommends concrete changes across linked accounts; acting on them is up to you.

-It is a good fit when you want an opinionated whole-portfolio second look and are comfortable weighing concrete recommendations.
-It is a less good fit if you would rather a tool stay descriptive and hand you the analysis to act on, instead of telling you what to do.
-Where you land on that depends on how much steering you want.
+It is a good fit when you want an opinionated whole-portfolio second look, including a read on concentration and risk across held-away accounts, and are comfortable weighing concrete recommendations against your own thesis.
+It is a less good fit if you would rather a tool like Walnut stay descriptive and hand you the analysis to act on, instead of telling you what to do.
+The two overlap in that both connect accounts you already hold read-only rather than taking custody, so neither disturbs your lots, but they sit at different points on the steering axis: PortfolioPilot leans directive across your whole financial picture, while Walnut keeps the conversation grounded in your real positions, frames each against the S&P 500, and waits for your approval on every trade.

 The DIY assistant: ChatGPT